Diversity in the workplace is more important than ever as we emerge from the pandemic – both for the mental health of employees and commercial gains.

 In this way, she says, “you will uncover patterns of demands or needs that traditional segmentation hides, such as male caregivers having the same needs as first-time mothers.”

 It is a win-win scenario.
-“Finding out what works for the individual is a unique and valuable opportunity for companies to make their employees happier,” Kenton adds.
+“Finding out what works for the individual is a unique and valuable opportunity for companies to make their employees happier,” Kirby adds.